-An example of the etiology/manifestation convention is dementia in Parkinson's disease.
-In the Alphabetic Index, code G20 is listed first, followed by code F02.80 or F02.81 in brackets.
-Code G20 represents the underlying etiology, Parkinson's disease, and must be sequenced first, whereas code F02.80 and F02.81 represent the manifestation of dementia in diseases classified elsewhere, with or without behavioral disturbance.
+An example of the etiology/manifestation convention is dementia with Parkinson's disease.
+In the Alphabetic Index, a code from category G20 is listed first, followed by code F02.80 or F02.81- in brackets.
+A code from category G20- represents the underlying etiology, Parkinson's disease, and must be sequenced first, whereas codes F02.80 and F02.81- represent the manifestation of dementia in diseases classified elsewhere, with or without behavioral disturbance.

-"Code first" and "Use additional code" notes are also used as sequencing rules in the classification for certain codes that are not part of an etiology/manifestation combination.
+"Code first" and "Use additional code" notes are also used as sequencing rules in the classification for certain codes that are not part of an etiology/ manifestation combination.